embeddedkafka/embedded-kafka-schema-registry/README.md

 ## Version compatibility matrix

-embedded-kafka-schema-registry is available on Maven Central, compiled for Scala 2.12.
+embedded-kafka-schema-registry is available on Maven Central, compiled for Scala 2.12 and 2.13.

 Support for Scala 2.11 was dropped by Apache in Kafka v2.5.0.

-Currently there's no support for Scala 2.13 as Confluent artifacts are not published for such version.

 Versions match the version of Confluent Schema Registry they're built against.